 - You need to have a web site so people can find and contact you.
 You’ll find web designers in the Web Sites section of the Welcome Center page.

-Watch the member Video Course titled Create Your Own Path.
+- Watch the member Video Course titled Create Your Own Path.
 Each segment of this course has its own list of resources.
-The module on Prospecting will be helpful to you at this point.
+The module on Prospecting may be most helpful to you at this point.

 You’ve narrated 10 or more books: